Astro3207/UnderTheSea/README.md

 # UnderTheSea
 11,037 Loop

-All classes works now, although mys classes can be optimized a little more
+All classes works now, although mys classes can be optimized a little more.
+Will try and make certain iotms optional on demand, but won't be proactive about it.
+Will slowly add iotms on request as well or as I get them.

 Things to prepare BEFORE ascending:
 - Load up codpiece with unblemished pearl